 Increased demand means increased competition.
 The fight for the inbox is at an all-time high during the holiday season and users are moving a mile a minute.
 They have absolutely no time to waste.
 Make sure your checkout process is quick, simple and mobile-friendly to avoid losing high-interest users.
 The easier to navigate, the quicker the buying decision, so optimize your checkout process.
 Test the purchase funnel to ensure your checkout experience is quick and easy.
 If it’s not, act fast to fix the issue.
 Holiday gift guides offer a simple display of your most holiday-appropriate offerings.
 Make sure your guides appropriately cater to your most prominent customer segments.
 If your products are geared toward discount shoppers, organize your guide by price.
 If your products are geared toward lifestyle-focused consumers, organize your guide by various lifestyle “types” that fit into your brand identity.
 Get creative and craft your guide with the right consumers in mind.

-With the flood of promotional content hitting inboxes this time of year, the difference between sale and no sale can be as simple as getting in front of your users and staying top-of-mind.
+With the flood of promotional content hitting inboxes this time of year, the difference between sale and no sale can be as simple as getting in front of your users and stay top-of-mind.
 If there’s ever a time to exceed your typical email send cadence, it’s the holidays - this holiday season, consumers will see even more promotions from their favorite brands.
 You’ll need to be careful not spam your users, but be mindful of what other brands are doing and make sure you’re keeping up.Get ahead by closely monitoring the engagement of your users during peak buying times.
 If you see high open rates but low conversion rates during morning hours, set a follow-up email to remind users of what they saw earlier.
 This can be specifically effective during Black Friday/Cyber Monday in the likely case that a user saw your email but didn’t have the time to convert.

 Never send just to send.
 Make sure your holiday content is relevant.
 Discounts and offers are hyper-important during Black Friday and Cyber Monday, but by the time we reach December, users often suffer from deal fatigue.
 Instead of pushing more discounts, send emails that touch on shipping dates, a last-minute sense of urgency and notes of appreciation.
 These can help nudge busy or overwhelmed consumers who still have some buying to do.The key to keeping content relevant is understanding how your product fits your user’s holiday season and how to treat different user segments.
 How will you communicate with a last-minute shoppers versus a prepared shopper?
 What can you offer that this last-minute shopper would need?
 How can you be of service to them?